-Observing the difference between your drawing and the reference image is also enhancing your observing skills.
+Observing the difference between your drawing and the reference image enhances your observing skills.

 Let’s take this practice a step further.

-After you have drawn the subject accurately, practice drawing the rectangle first then adding the circle over the rectangle.
+After drawing the subject accurately, practice drawing the rectangle first and then adding the circle over the rectangle.

-Next you will want to practice drawing the circle first then drawing the rectangle behind the circle.
+Next, you will want to practice drawing the circle first and then drawing the rectangle behind the circle.

 Learning to Draw – Observing Part 2